 Growing up as a child with a home daycare, I had the opportunity to observe many different types of children with different interests and ways of learning.
 My mom allowed me to take initiatives, take risks and get dirty.

 Through my early adulthood many other experiences contributed to my current view of education.
 Formally I got a DEC in Child Studies where I had the chance to make sense of many of the things I had seen in my own experience with children.
-During my Leisure Sciences degree I continued to see how crucial curiosity and play is for learning.
+During my Leisure Sciences degree I continued to see how crucial curiosity and play are for learning.
 But the informal education that I got during these years was just as valuable.
 I saw tremendous learning happening in the forest through my work at an outdoor activity centre.
 I got to see children explore and develop their social skills while working at a sports camp.
-I played with plants and gardens, expanding my understanding of the world.
+I played in gardens, expanding my understanding of the world.
 I spent a year abroad learning about a new place, meeting new people and problem solving.
 All these experiences led me to see the potential that such environments can have for authentic learning.

 And this year I embark on a Learning Trek to see what educational possibilities already exist in the world around me…